I’m often asked how much to costs to travel the world.

 Travelling long-term in developed countries can be astronomically costly if you travel the same way you would on a regular holiday.
 The cost of hotels alone can send your budget spiraling out of control.
 The alternative is to find creative ways to travel cheaply in expensive countries.

-This could mean using basic hostels or hospitality exchanges like CouchSurfing for accommodation.
-You may have to cook your own meals in hostel kitchens, eat lots of instant noodles, packed lunches, or cheaper fast-food meals.
-You will typically avoid expensive tours and activities, and instead enjoy publicly accessible sights or go on free city walking tours.
+This could mean cooking your own meals in hostel or holiday apartment kitchens or eating packed lunches.
+You will typically avoid the most expensive tours and activities, instead enjoying publicly accessible sights or going on free city walking tours.

-It’s no coincidence that many travellers opt to go to Europe, Australia, or the U.S. for maybe one or two months—and not ordinarily for, say, half a year or a year, as this is much more difficult to sustain.
-(When travellers claim they’ve been travelling in Western countries for a longer time, they will usually have also worked for at least part of that period.)
+It’s no coincidence that many travellers opt to go to Europe, Australia, or the U.S. for maybe one or two months—and not ordinarily for, say, half a year or a year, as this is much more difficult for many to sustain.

-This is the sort of cost you’ll likely be looking at for a round the world or RTW trip, particularly one that has stopovers in many Western countries.
+This is the sort of cost you’ll likely be looking at for a round-the-world or RTW trip, particularly one that has stopovers in many Western countries, mixed with a few cheaper ones.

 4. Travel lavishly in expensive countries